 Sexing and Breeding Sparkling Gouramis

-Most members of the Gourami family are territorial and aggressive towards one another, and Sparkling Gouramis are no exception.
+Most members of the Gourami family are territorial and aggressive towards one another, and Sparkle Gouramis are no exception.
 They flare their fins and gills at rivals and maintain strict territories.

 Typically they croak when interacting with one another.
 Females also produce a lower “purr” to initiate spawning.

-Once sexually mature it’s fairly easy to tell the difference between male and female Sparkling Gouramis.
-The males have more vivid coloration, are typically larger, and have points to their anal and caudal (tail) fins.
+Once sexually mature it’s pretty easy to tell the difference between male and female Sparkling Gouramis.
+The males have more vivid coloration, are often larger, and have points to their anal and caudal (tail) fins.

 Males also spend much more time displaying and fighting with one another.
 Females are much more amicable and spend most of their time foraging for food among the plants and avoiding amorous males.